Ach113/shellGPT/README.md

 to be able to use chatGPT within the PyCharm terminal.

 ## Planned features
-1. add a way to load logged messages into the model
+1. add a way to load logged conversations into the model